 In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Primus Telecommunications Group, Incorporated and subsidiaries as of December 31, 1994 and 1995, and the results of their operations and their cash flows for the period from February 4, 1994 (date of incorporation) to December 31, 1994 and the year ended December 31, 1995, in conformity with generally accepted accounting principles.

 DELOITTE & TOUCHE LLP Washington, D.C.

-April 23, 1996, except for Note 13 and Note 14, as to which the dates are July 31, 1996 and October 3, 1996, respectively
+April 23, 1996, except for Note 13 and Note 14, as to which the dates are July 31, 1996, and the effective date of the Registration Statement, respectively